 It’s easy to forget that Fender was building amplifiers before the Tele and Strat even saw the light of day.
 We look back to the 1940s where it all began…

-From the late 1930s, Leo Fender had a radio repair shop in Fullerton that also sold records and musical instruments, so it was a natural progression to start building his own amps.
+From the late 1930s, Leo Fender had a radio repair shop in Fullerton that also sold records and musical instruments, so it was a natural progression to start building his own guitar amps.

 Fender initially teamed up with Clayton ‘Doc’ Kauffman, a lap steel enthusiast and inventor who had previously worked for Rickenbacker.
 The duo patented a guitar pickup design in 1944 and began producing lap steel guitars and amps under the K&F brand in 1945.